Here are some of my past iOS and Web development projects

 An online multiplayer game inspired by the popular geography quiz game GeoGuessr.
 In Hide & Seek World you're up against 2-19 players and your playground is the world map.
 In each turn someone "hides" somewhere by selecting a (Google) Street View location.
 The other players have to locate the hider based on the Street View image.
 The closer your guess is to the actual location the more points you get.
 The frontend was built with Next.js and React and the backend with Google Cloud Functions.
 It has a premium membership option and payments are processed with Stripe.

-Hide & Seek World has been under active development since June 2020 and it has hundreds of daily users.
+Hide & Seek World has been under active development since June 2020 and it has close to a thousand daily users.

 June 2020 -